 The NHRA Mello Yello Drag Racing Series’ Countdown to One begins this weekend at zMax Dragway with the Carolina Nationals.
 Our own Toni Montgomery is on-site with an update on Friday’s activities.

-* After first round of qualifying, Karen Stoffer was on top in Pro Stock Motorcyle, Erica Enders-Stevens was fast in Pro Stock, Ron Capps held the top spot in Funny Car and Leah Pritchett was fastest in Top Fuel.
+- After the first round of qualifying, Karen Stoffer was on top in Pro Stock Motorcycle, Erica Enders-Stevens was fast in Pro Stock, Ron Capps held the top spot in Funny Car and Leah Pritchett was fastest in Top Fuel.
 Wonder if Capps felt outnumbered?
 It was a good round to be a lady.

 Action resumes tomorrow with two more rounds of qualifying.
 Delayed coverage of qualifying can be seen Saturday night at 11:30 p.m.
-EDT on ESPN 2.
+ET on ESPN2.
 Eliminations are on Sunday.